xioren/NimPass/README.md

 ```

 #### NOTE
-currently only compatible with unix systems
+currently only compatible with \*nix systems